Faculty Study Carrels

 Study carrels are not intended to be a second office, but rather a place to find sanctuary to conduct private research, complete a book, write an article or use during sabbatical leave.
 Faculty carrels can also be used for collaborative faculty-student research.

 Faculty carrel assignments are made by the library twice a year, for Spring Semester/May Term and for Summer/Fall Semester.
-Direct requests for carrels to Patti Carlson and include a short paragraph describing your need for the space.
+To request a carrel, please fill out the Faculty Study Carrel Application.

 Guidelines for using study carrels